stevenvolckaert/angular-2/README.md

 # angular-2

-An Angular 2 single-page application, used learn the framework.
+An Angular 2 single-page application, used to learn the framework.

 ## External links